MicrosoftDocs/windows-iotcore-docs/windows-iotcore/release-notes/commercial/April2018Update.md

 ## Known Issues
 * F5 driver deployment from Visual Studio does not work on Windows 10 IoT Core.
 Drivers must be manually copied and registered on the device.
 * Devices that were installed via NOOBS cannot run the bcdedit tool to enable the kernel debugger.
+* The Windows IoT Remote client does not work for Raspberry Pi.
+Use a board with accelerated graphics such as Minnowboard Max or Dragonboard or attach a monitor for local display.